vinsonchuong/dotfiles/README.md

 * js-yaml - Used by Syntastic to validate YAML files
 * jshint - Used by Syntastic to validate JavaScript files
 * jsonlint - Used by Syntastic to validate JSON files

-### Python Packages
-* flake8 - Used by Syntastic to validate Python files

 ### Ruby Gems
 * bundler - Used by vim-bundler